failmap/server/README.md

 Requirements:

-- Running Docker daemon (eg: Docker for Mac)
+- Running Docker daemon (see: https://docs.docker.com/install/)
 - PKCS12 client certificate (a .p12 file that is also used for Admin authentication)

 Use the following command to run a remote worker for a Failmap instance: